 Strawberry Tart with a Shortbread Crust

 Just days before I purchased the strawberries, I received a parcel in the mail from Walkers.
-In case you are not familiar with the company, you can click on the link.
-They are the rather famous shortbread folks from Scotland.
-We all love to get food goodies in the mail (especially buttery rich shortbread), so I was excited to be able to possibly combine the shortbread with the strawberries (which of course, I did, but we will get to that later)!
+In case you are not familiar with the company, they are the rather famous shortbread folks from Scotland.
+We all love to get food goodies in the mail (especially buttery rich shortbread), so I was excited to be able to possibly combine the shortbread with the strawberries (which of course, I did, but we will get to that later).

 A week before my parcel arrived, I was asked if I would be interested in reviewing some of the Walkers products, so I chose several varieties of their shortbread to try.
-I was very familiar with their products, but had not purchased any in awhile (because we would eat the whole box in one sitting if we had them in our house on a regular basis!).
-They have been making shortbread since 1898, so I think they know a thing or two about the stuff!
+I was very familiar with their products, but had not purchased any in awhile (because we would eat the whole box in one sitting if we had them in our house on a regular basis).
+They have been making shortbread since 1898, so I think they know a thing or two about the stuff.
 In addition, they have a product line that has expanded over the years.
-They now have the Duchy Line, which is all organic (available outside the US) and the Weight Watcher’s line (also available outside the US), which is what I should have asked to sample after eating some of this tart!
+They now have the Duchy Line, which is all organic (available only outside the U.S.) and the Weight Watcher’s line (also available outside the U.S.), which is what I should have asked to sample after eating some of this tart.

 Their shortbread is a delightful treat with a cup of tea or a big glass of cold milk.
 They are buttery and rich and are made with only several ingredients.
 There are no artificial flavors or preservatives in their products.
 That is why they taste so close to being homemade.
 The Walker family has kept it that way from the beginning and they still continue to manufacture their shortbread in the village of Aberlour in the Scottish Highlands to this day.
 By keeping to the original recipe and family traditions, it may be why they have won several awards, including their 4th time winning the Queen’s Award for Enterprise for International Trade.